nothke/depplier/README.md

 # depplier
-Deplier - meaning "dependency applier" - is a script for easier C++ dependancies assignment, made to bypass annoying, 90s design, finnicky Visual Studio properties.
+Depplier - meaning "dependency applier" - is a script for easier C++ dependancies assignment, made to bypass annoying, 90s design, finnicky Visual Studio properties.

 ### What does it do?